jovialchat/chatsystem_docs/docs/architectural_overview.md

 **UMS must allow following operations**

  - Register new Apps to the system and provide app_key
  - Verify App with app_key
  - Register new user to the system
  - User login and provide signed user token

 ### File Store System (FSS)
+File Store System microservice is built to store and read media files.
+FSS ensures secured access to the files using **`file_token`s**.

+All files in FSS are stored in a Masterless DB as a key-value store.
+Where the key is uniquely assigned `file_id` and value is the `file_data`.

+`file_token` is a web token comprising of following fields **`file_id`, `access` & `mime_type`** signed using a secret key.

+**FSS must allow following operations**

+ - Upload File and store in masterless DB
+ - Create `file_token` (file access token)
+ - Read file using `file_token` , where `user_token` is also verifyed and checked if the user has access to a perticular file.

 ### Message Delivery System (MDS)
 ### Message Storage System (MSS)